A New Hope: Rejecting terroir and the wider gentrification of sake.

 The complex and unique process by which craft sake is made is surely one of the most intriguing of all the alcoholic beverages made today.
 You don't necessarily need to have a detailed understanding to appreciate the effort that goes into each batch, but the more you learn about it, the more fascinating it becomes.
 It is also not a slight on the wine industry to say that if you compare the two brewing processes, sake is by some margin the more intricate of the two.
 Indeed it is more than surprising that modern discourse around sake so often focuses on such things as terroir and domaine, when it has perhaps one of the most complex and compelling brewing processes of any alcoholic beverage in the world.
 This is what first attracted me to the wonders of sake, and it is what keeps me fixated with it today.
 It represents possibly the most untapped resource that promoters have at their disposal, and offers the perfect back story in order for sake to take that next step overseas.

-Of course not everyone is interested in such things as production processes and the locality of the ingredients and such.
-Some people just want to enjoy and appreciate a tasty beverage without having to learn anything about it.
+Of course not everyone is interested in such things as production processes and the locality of the ingredients and such; some people just want to enjoy and appreciate a tasty beverage without having to learn anything about it.
 And that is completely fine.
 After all, it is the ultimate purpose of sake to be enjoyable.
 However, for those that do want to delve deeper into this fascinating beverage, surely the brewing process is far more interesting, and ultimately tangible, than the elusive concept of terroir.
-The areas that I have highlighted are all significant reasons to be optimist about the future potential of sake, not just overseas, but in rejuvenating the rather depleted domestic market in Japan.
+The areas that I have highlighted are all significant reasons to be optimist about the future potential of sake, not just overseas, but in rejuvenating the moribund domestic market in Japan.